 Hit the beach at Waimea Bay Beach Park.

-Pro tip: It’s always a good idea to have some cash on hand before heading to the North Shore.
+Pro tip: Having cash on hand is always a good idea before heading to the North Shore.
 You may need it for beach parking, meals from food trucks, or other purchases.

 Hike the Waimea Valley Trail.